zendeskarchive/broadcast/README.markdown

 ### Yammer

 Broadcast::Medium::Yammer is based on the oauth gem.
-In order to use it, you will need a application registered on Twitter.
+In order to use it, you will need a application registered on Yammer.

 When you have it, run rake broadcast:authorize:yammer, which will help you get all the required keys and tokens.